History of Miami

 The Miami area was better known as "Biscayne Bay Country" in the early years of its growth.
 The few published accounts from that period describe the area as a wilderness that held much promise.
 The area was also characterized as "one of the finest building sites in Florida".
 After the Great Freeze of 1894, the crops of the Miami area were the only ones in Florida that survived.
 Julia Tuttle, a local landowner, convinced Henry Flagler, a railroad tycoon, to expand his Florida East Coast Railway to Miami.
 On July 28, 1896, Miami was officially incorporated as a city with a population of just over 300.

 Miami prospered during the 1920s, but weakened when the real-estate bubble burst in 1925, which was shortly followed by the 1926 Miami Hurricane and the Great Depression in the 1930s.
 When World War II began, Miami played an important role in the battle against German submarines due to its location on the southern coast of Florida.
 The war helped to increase Miami's population to almost half a million.
 After Fidel Castro rose to power in 1959, many Cubans emigrated to Miami, further increasing the population.
 In the 1980s and 1990s, various crises struck South Florida, among them the Arthur McDuffie beating and the subsequent riot, drug wars, Hurricane Andrew, and the Elián González affair.
 Despite these, Miami remains a major international, financial, and cultural center.

-The city's name is derived from the Miami River, which is ultimately derived from the Mayaimi people who lived in the area at the time of European colonization.
+The city's name is derived from the Miami River, which is ultimately derived from the Mayaimi people who lived Lake Okeechobee at the time of European colonization.